SandeepN97/Blogpost/README.md

    Once the `ui` helper is on your `PATH` you can run it from anywhere:
    ```sh
    ui       # or UI
    ```
    The script serves the `frontend` folder on [http://localhost:3000](http://localhost:3000) by auto-detecting `python3`, `python` or `npx http-server`.
 You can override the command completely by setting the `FRONTEND_CMD` environment variable (e.g. `npm run dev`).
+   If the port is already in use, `ui` assumes your dev server is running and just opens the browser.

    To make the command globally available on macOS/Linux, create symlinks:
    ```sh